Ludwig Minkus: Collaborations with Arthur Saint-Léon

 In the fall of 1866 Saint-Léon was invited to stage a new work for the Théâtre Impérial de l'Opéra.
 This was La Source, which was written by Minkus in collaboration with the composer Léo Delibes.
 Minkus wrote the whole of Act I and the second tableau of Act III, while Delibes wrote the whole of Act II and the first tableau of Act III.
 Contemporary sources do not offer an explanation as to why the score was shared between the two composers.
-La Source premiered on 12 November 1866, and was retained until 1876 after seventy-three performances.
+La Source premiered on 12 November 1866, and was retained until 1876 after seventy-three performances in the repertoire of the Paris Opéra.